JONES v. COMMISSIONERS.

 The only two cases in the books in which any Court has issued a mandamus to a municipality to issue bonds are Commissioners v.
 People, 5 Neb., 127, in which the statute provides that said “commissioners are hereby authorized and required” to issue said bonds, and President v.
 Board, 45 Ala., 399, in which also the statute “hereby requires” that the municipality shall issue the bonds.
 Neither is authority for such action by the Court when the statute, as in this case, neither “requires” nor “directs” but merely “authorizes and empowers” the county commissioners to issue bonds, and the last-named case is severely criticised by Judge Cooley in his work on Taxation, Vol. 2, p.
 1312 (3 Ed.), citing many apposite cases (p.
 1307, note) that the State cannot make a contract for a municipality.

-Nothing is better settled than that when the courts have construed the meaning of certain words or a phrase, then if the Legislature shall thereafter use those words, it is conclusively presumed that the intention of the Legislature must be taken to be in the import of the words, previously judicially construed — otherwise it would have used other words, of course.
+Nothing is better settled than that when the courts have construed the meaning of certain words or a phrase, then if the Legislature shall thereafter use those words, it is conclusively presumed that the intention of the Legislature must be taken to be in the import of the words, previously judicially construed—otherwise it would have used other words, of course.
 Since the phrase “authorized and em

-It is different, however, .as to issuing thirty-year bonds, whatever the previous consideration, for that is not imposing a governmental duty and directing the levy of taxes to' discharge it, but it would be a legislative requirement that the county make a contract, without its consent, and which yet would be subject to enforcement in the courts.
+It is different, however, as to issuing thirty-year bonds, whatever the previous consideration, for that is not imposing a governmental duty and directing the levy of taxes to discharge it, but it would be a legislative requirement that the county make a contract, without its consent, and which yet would be subject to enforcement in the courts.

 The General Assembly of 1903 (chapter 289) understood clearly this fundamental distinction between imposing a governmental duty and requiring the county, as a financial agency of its people, to make a contract, and therefore said chapter 289, Laws 1903, merely “authorizes and empowers” the county commissioners to issue new bonds for the former bonds which will not be due till 1907.
 And the General Assembly of 1905, knowing that this Court had held those words to be permissive and not mandatory, enacted a new statute upon the same subject, using the same words, and presumably only because it had the guarantee of a decision of this Court that the words could not be construed except as permissive authority.

-dissenting.
+WALKER, J., dissenting.
 When this case was before us at a former term, my conclusion, after a most careful investigation of the questions involved and a special consideration of the statute under which the plaintiff claims the right to a mandamus, was that the Legislature did not intend by that act to compel the commissioners to issue the bonds, but only to invest them with the power and authority to do so, if in

 But I think that the statute, on its face, shows that the Legislature did not intend to act so inconsiderately in this matter and to force an issue of bonds regardless of the wishes of the people of the county or of the local authorities.
-It uses words implying permission to issue the bonds and not words of .command.
-The suggestion is made that after the commissioners are thus authorized to issue the bonds, all other duties necessary to be performed for the purpose of executing its order .are enjoined in peremptory words and this shows that the duty to issue the bonds was intended to be mandatory.
-To my mind, this is a most cogent reason for construing the words, of the act as merely conferring a discretionary power.
-If the board has a discretion and orders the bonds to be issued, all other duties to be performed, such as auditing, preparing the bonds, keeping .an account, paying interest, etc., would be ministerial and absolutely required-in the execution of the order of the boar<j, and therefore mandatory in their nature.
+It uses words implying permission to issue the bonds and not words of command.
+The suggestion is made that after the commissioners are thus authorized to issue the bonds, all other duties necessary to be performed for the purpose of executing its order are enjoined in peremptory words and this shows that the duty to issue the bonds was intended to be mandatory.
+To my mind, this is a most cogent reason for construing the words of the act as merely conferring a discretionary power.
+If the board has a discretion and orders the bonds to be issued, all other duties to be performed, such as auditing, preparing the bonds, keeping an account, paying interest, etc., would be ministerial and absolutely required in the execution of the order of the board, and therefore mandatory in their nature.
 When the Legislature intended to confer a discretionary power, it used language fit for that purpose, but when it directed the performance of duties which were necessarily mandatory, because the order of the board could not otherwise be made effectual, it changed the form of expression so as to adapt it to the nature of the duties thus required.
 It was careful to fit the language to the nature of the authority given or the duty enjoined, so that its intention might not be misunderstood.
 The act means no more than this, that if the board shall decide to issue the

 It is argued that the commissioners having, at the meeting on April 20, ordered the bonds to be issued, could not revoke that order by the resolution passed in May.
 If this be a correct proposition, it is strange indeed that the decision is not rested upon that ground, as it would effectually dispose of the case without an elaborate discussion of the other and more serious questions.
 But it is not correct in law.
 In Staples v.
 Bridgeport, supra, the precise question was raised and decided contrary to the present contention.
 It was there held that although the local authorities had voted to issue bonds, it could rescind its action before substantially anything was done or any bonds issued under its vote.
 If it had appeared in this case, and it does not, that any one has acted to his prejudice upon the vote of the commissioners to issue the bonds, we could only hold that it was his folly so to act when the whole matter was in fieri and subject to be revoked.
 The whole argument presupposes that the order of the commissioners was revocable and, if it was, those who may have relied upon it, knowing of its revocable character, surely cannot complain if the commissioners afterwards exercised their undoubted right to rescind their resolution.
 They acted with their eyes open and if they have suffered any loss it is the result of their own folly.